microsoft/pxt-microbit/docs/projects/multi-dice.md

 Try pressing **SHAKE** in the simulator and see that a second @boardname@ appears.
 You can play the game on both virtual boards.

-If you have 2 or more @boardname@, download your code and try to play the game with your friends!
+If you have more than one @boardname@, download your code onto each one and try playing the game with your friends!

 ```blocks
 let dice = 0